jhelvy/formr4conjoint/README.md

 (1 of 3) If these were your only options, which would you choose?
 ````

-With each alternative saved as a vector, I then call them in the choice options, also using RMarkdown.
+With each alternative now saved, I can then again use RMarkdown to call them in the choice options.
 Here's what's in the first alternative:

 ````markdown
 **Option 1**